Kosovan folk music: Dervish Shaqa

 Dervish Shaqa was the most famous rapsod in Kosovo.
 He was born in 1912 near Deçan.
 Because of the historical circumstances, in which was Kosovo the time he was alive, almost all of his songs are about war, brave warriors and his homeland.
 Poetry accompanied with cifteli, was the characteristic of Dervish Shaqa's creations.
 He is also known as epic songwriter, because of topics of his songs such as: "Great Patriarchies Tanzimat", and "Independence National Renaissance", the period of the lands joining Montenegro and Serbia and songs for great historical personalities, which has made Dervish Shaqa the most anticipated rapsod in Kosovo.

 Bajrush Doda

-Bajrush Doda's origin is Deçan.
-He was born in 1936, and he started singing mostly rapsodi and epic songs since he was very young.
-He is well known as a nation singer of rapsodi, popular songs, and wedding songs.
-Accompanied with his çifteli, he had sung about brave front warriors such as: Isa Boletini, Bajram Curri, Mehmet Pasha, etc. Bajrush Doda is charismatic figure in traditional folklore in Kosovo, he also was considered as descendant of Dervish Shaqa.
+Bajrush Doda was born in Maznik, Deçan, in 1936.
+From a young age, Bajrush Doda developed his passion for music and became one of the most prominent rapsodi in the first generation of folk music.
+Bajrush was one of the foremost rapesodi of the first generation post-war Albanian folk singers from Kosovo, whose voice became known through Radio Prishtina from the late 1960s.
+Accompanied with his çifteli, he had sung about brave front warriors such as: Isa Boletini, Bajram Curri, Mehmet Pasha, etc. Bajrush Doda is regarded as one of the most notable figures in Albanian folk music from the region of Kosovo and his work influenced generations of listeners.